nvidia-holoscan/holoscan-sdk/docs/holoscan_packager.md

 :::{tip}
 The packager feature is also illustrated in the [cli_packager](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/cli_packager) and
 [video_replayer_distributed](<https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/video_replayer_distributed>) examples.

+Additional arguments are required when launching the container to enable the packaging of Holoscan applications inside the NGC Holoscan container.
+Please see the [NGC Holoscan container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) page for additional details.
 :::

 1. Ensure to use the [HAP environment variables](./cli/hap.md#table-of-environment-variables) wherever possible when accessing data.
 For example: